sodazone/ocelloids-sdk/examples/watch-contracts/README.md

 ❯ yarn watch-contracts -v -p ./config.hjson
 ```

-Alternatively, if you want to execute Typescript directly, you can use [ts-node-esm](https://github.com/TypeStrong/ts-node).
+Alternatively, if you prefer executing TypeScript directly, you can use [ts-node-esm](https://github.com/TypeStrong/ts-node).

 Example running from the `/ocelloids/examples/` directory: